Basic Things to Know When Planning a Trip to Italy

 - Sip Wine in Tuscany: The Tuscany region is beautiful with its sweeping hills and ever-flowing wine.

-- Experience the Italian Riviera: Located on the border of France, the Italian Riviera contains beautiful beaches and adorable towns—including Cinque Terre.
+- Experience the Italian Riviera: Located on the border of France, the Italian Riviera is home to some of the best beaches in Italy, and adorable towns—including Cinque Terre.

 - Eat, Eat, Eat: Italian cuisine is incredible and fresh.
 You’ll taste cheese, bread, pasta, and pizza in a way that you never have before.